eclipse-hawkbit/hawkbit/README.md

 [localhost:8080](http://localhost:8080)

 See below for how to build and run the update server on your own.
 In addition we have a [guide](https://www.eclipse.org/hawkbit/guides/runhawkbit/) for setting up a complete landscape.

+**Note**: this docker image supports both DDI and DMF APIs.
+However, in order to have DMF API working you shall have started additionally RabbitMQ on localhost:5672 with user guest/guest.
+Then the DMF will use / vhost.
+See more at [guide](https://www.eclipse.org/hawkbit/guides/runhawkbit/) -> _Configure RabbitMQ connection settings_.

 # hawkBit (Spring boot) starters